Links checked 21/03/18.

 What is glaucoma?

 Glaucoma occurs when the drainage tubes within the eye become slightly blocked.
 This prevents eye fluid from draining properly.
-When the fluid cannot drain properly, pressure builds up.
+When the fluid can’t drain properly, pressure builds up.
 This is called intraocular pressure.
 This can damage the optic nerve (which connects the eye to the brain) and the nerve fibres from the retina (the light-sensitive nerve tissue that lines the back of the eye).
 The risk of developing glaucoma as a result of long-term steroid use is less than 5%.
 Pressure rises can be successfully controlled with pressure lowering eye drops.

 What are cataracts?